AWS announces preview of AWS Interconnect - multicloud

 - Under Replication subnet group, choose the link to access the subnet group page.
 Copy the name of each subnet in the subnet group.

-- To verify the CIDR of each subnet open the Amazon Virtual Private Cloud (Amazon VPC) console.
+- To verify the CIDR block of each subnet, open the Amazon VPC console.

-- In the Subnets tab, search for the subnets noted in step 5.
-For each subnet, note the CIDR.
+- In the Subnets tab, search for the subnets.
+For each subnet, note the CIDR block.

 AWS CLI

-To determine the CIDR of each subnet, run the describe-subnets command.
+To determine the CIDR block for each subnet, run the describe-subnets AWS CLI command:

 aws ec2 describe-subnets --filters Name=subnet-id,Values="$(aws dms describe-replication-instances --filters "Name=replication-instance-id,Values=replication-instance-name" --query "ReplicationInstances[*].ReplicationSubnetGroup.Subnets[*].SubnetIdentifier" --output text | sed -e 's/\t/,/g')" --query "Subnets[*].{SubnetId:SubnetId,CidrBlock:CidrBlock}" --output table